avrilcoghlan/vibriowatch/docs/source/mlst.rst

 This isolate has the same alleles as the isolate above at the *adk*, *gyrB*, *mdh*, *pntA*, *purM* and *pyrC* genes, but has allele 206 of *metE*.
 Because of that, it is classified as a different sequence type (ST515) than the isolate above (which is ST69).
 Like ST69, ST515 is another sequence type that is often seen for the current pandemic lineage (7PET lineage).

 Note that it is possible that the pandemic lineage also contains other rare STs as well as ST69 and ST515.
-Therefore, if you isolate is not ST69 or ST515, it is still possible that it your isolate belongs to the pandemic lineage; you will need to build a phylogenetic tree to find out (see `Build a phylogenetic tree to check if your isolate belongs to the pandemic lineage`_).
+Therefore, if you isolate is not ST69 or ST515, it is still possible that it your isolate belongs to the pandemic lineage; you will need to build a phylogenetic tree to find out (see `Build a tree to check if your isolate belongs to the pandemic lineage: example 1`_).

 Build a tree to check if your isolate belongs to the pandemic lineage: example 1
 --------------------------------------------------------------------------------